MarkEWaite/jenkins-bugs/README.md

 ## Build Trigger: "Poll SCM"

-* Parametrized with String parameter "BRANCH", default value "master"
+* Parametrized with String parameter "BRANCH", default value "JENKINS-50168"
 * Definition is "Pipeline script from SCM" with Branch Specifier "$BRANCH", "Lightweight checkout" unchecked

 ## Expected behaviour:

 The job polls SCM.
-When changes are detected in the branch specified in the default value of the BRANCH parameter ("master" in this case), the job is triggered.
+When changes are detected in the branch specified in the default value of the BRANCH parameter ("JENKINS-50168" in this case), the job is triggered.

 ## Actual behaviour: